malramsay64/phd-thesis/05_Crystal_Melting/introduction.md

 This chapter aims to study the crystal melting and growth of the Trimer molecule, to aid in understanding why the process of crystallisation is so slow for fragile liquids.
-This involves finding the thermodynamically favourable crystal structure, along with the melting point which are both required for modelling the growth rates.
+This requires an understanding of the appropriate thermodynamic properties to properly model the growth and melting rates.
 An understanding of the slow growth comes from using a model which to accurately describe the temperature dependence of the growth rate.